1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 Reference species

-The reference genome used had the greatest overall magnitude of effect among all factors tested in this study (Figure 1, Table 3).
+The reference genome used had the greatest overall magnitude of effect among all factors tested in this study; a species’ divergence time from the reference accounted for most of this effect (Figure 1, Table 3).
 Reference genomes for this analysis were chosen to reflect three periods of evolutionary divergence: deep divergence, intermediate divergence, and recent divergence.
 Substitution rate per year was highest in most species when compared to the deep divergence reference genome.
-Alignment to the intermediate divergence reference genome resulted in the lowest substitution rate estimates across all species in the study, and alignment to the recent divergence reference genome resulted in substitution rate estimates that were between the deep and intermediate reference genomes in most cases.
-Yearly substitution rate estimates did not differ significantly across mysticetes and odontocetes when aligned to the deep reference genomes, but did vary significantly when aligned to the intermediate and recently diverged genomes, with higher annual substitution rates in odontocetes than in mysticetes (Figure 1).
+Annual substitution rate estimates increase with increasing divergence from the reference genome, and aligning to more recently diverged species results in a higher mutation rate in mysticetes than odontocetes.
+Yearly substitution rate estimates did not differ significantly between mysticetes and odontocetes when aligned to the deep reference genomes, but did differ significantly when aligned to the intermediate (KW p = 0.0007) and recently diverged genomes (KW p = 0.002; Figure 1).

 Chromosome

-Annual substitution rates varied significantly among chromosomes (Kruskal-Wallis p = 0).
-The range in substitution rates across chromosomes within each species (mean range = 1.5^{-10}) was larger than the range in whole genome substitution rates across all species included in the study (6.2^{-11}.
-Chromosome-level substitution rates were significantly higher in at least half pairwise comparisons in chromosomes 15, 16, and 19.
-The substitution rate was significantly lower in chromosome X than all other chromosomes (Figure 3).
-Broadly, relative patterns in substitution rate were consistent across chromosomes, with odontocete rates higher than mysticete substitution rates in all chromosomes, while the Amazon river dolphin and long-finned pilot whale substitution rates remained lower than all species across all chromosomes.
-Across all species, variability in substitution rate correlated significantly with chromosome size (linear regression p < 0.0001), with lower substitution rates in larger chromosomes (Figure 3).
+Annual substitution rates varied significantly among chromosomes (Kruskal-Wallis p = 7.8553467^{-18}; Figure 3).
+The range in substitution rates across chromosomes within each species (mean range = 1.5^{-10}) was similar to the range in whole genome substitution rates across all species included in the study (-2^{-10}).
+Chromosome-level substitution rates were significantly different in at least half of the pairwise comparisons in chromosomes 4, 5, and 14-20.
+The substitution rate was significantly lower in chromosome X than other chromosomes.
+Broadly, relative patterns in substitution rate were consistent across chromosomes, with odontocete rates higher than mysticete substitution rates in all chromosomes.
+Across all species, variability in substitution rate correlated significantly with chromosome size (linear regression p < 0.0001), with lower substitution rates in larger chromosomes.

 Coding vs. non-coding regions

-Annual substitution rate estimates were significantly different in coding vs. noncoding regions (Kruskal-Wallis p=9.4^{-7}, Figure 3).
-Rates were higher in coding regions than non-coding regions across all species included in the study, increasing by an average of 5.6^{-11} substitution/site/year (min = 4.8^{-11}, max = 6.4^{-11}).
-Similar to the relative patterns observed among species’ chromosome-level substitution rates, relative substitution rates were similar in coding and non-coding regions, with most odontocetes having higher substitution rates than most mysticetes and the Amazon river dolphin and long-finned pilot whale having the lowest substitution rates in both regions.
+Annual substitution rate estimates were not significantly different in coding vs. non-coding regions (Kruskal-Wallis p=0.1638926, Figure 3).
+Rates were marginally higher in non-coding regions compared to coding regions across all species included in the study, increasing by an average of -1.5^{-11} substitutions/site/year (min = 8^{-12}, max = -2.7^{-11}).
+Similar to the relative patterns observed among species’ chromosome-level substitution rates, relative substitution rates were similar in coding and non-coding regions, with most odontocetes having higher substitution rates than mysticetes.

 Figure 3.
 Top: Annual substitution rate across chromosomes aligned to the pygmy sperm whale reference genome.
 Red stars indicate chromosomes that were significantly different from at least 10 chromosomes.
-Bottom: Annual substitution rate in coding vs. non-coding regions of the genome.
-Points are colored by species in both subplots; warmer colors are mysticets and cooler colors are odontocetes.
+Bottom left: Annual substitution rate in coding vs. non-coding regions of the genome.
+Bottom right: Linear regression showing decreasing mutation rate with increasing chromosome size.
+Points are colored by species in all subplots; warmer colors are mysticetes and cooler colors are odontocetes.

 Figure 3.
 Top: Annual substitution rate across chromosomes aligned to the pygmy sperm whale reference genome.
 Red stars indicate chromosomes that were significantly different from at least 10 chromosomes.
-Bottom: Annual substitution rate in coding vs. non-coding regions of the genome.
-Points are colored by species in both subplots; warmer colors are mysticets and cooler colors are odontocetes.
+Bottom left: Annual substitution rate in coding vs. non-coding regions of the genome.
+Bottom right: Linear regression showing decreasing mutation rate with increasing chromosome size.
+Points are colored by species in all subplots; warmer colors are mysticetes and cooler colors are odontocetes.

 Divergence date estimates

-Varying divergence date estimates also had a significant effect on annual substitution rate estimates, although the magnitude of the effect is smaller than the effect of reference genome or coding vs. non-coding regions (ANOVA p=0.01, F = 5.53, Figure 4).
-Divergence dates from Lloyd and Slater40 resulted in the highest within-group variability in substitution rate estimates among species, and relative substitution rates among species differed slightly among all three strata included in this test.
+Varying divergence date estimates did not have a significant effect on annual substitution rate estimates (Kruskal-Wallis p=0.07, Figure 4).
+Divergence dates from Lloyd and Slater43 resulted in the highest within-group variability in substitution rate estimates among species, driven primary by variability at the suborder level, and relative substitution rates among species differed slightly among all three strata included in this test.

 Ancestral heterozygosity

 Figure 4.
 Left: Annual substitution rate (substitutions/site/year) estimated with varying upper read depth cutoff for genotyping variants along the genome.
+Top plot shows maximum read depth up to 500, and bottom plot zooms in on maximum read depths between 20 and 200.
 Right top: Annual substitution rate (substitutions/site/year) estimated using divergence times from Lloyd and Slater 2021, McGowen et al. 2020, and Timetree.org.
 Right bottom: Annual substitution rate (substitutions/site/year) estimated using five approaches to accounting for ancestral heterozygosity: 1) no $\pi_{anc}$, 2) $\pi_{anc}$ equal to contemporary heterozygosity, 3) $\pi_{anc}$ equal to maximum cetacean heterozygosity, 4) $\pi_{anc}$ equal to mean cetacean heterozygosity, and 5) $\pi_{anc}$ equal to minimum cetacean heterozygosity.
-Red stars indicate chromosomes that were significantly different in > 5 post hoc pairwise comparisons.
+Red stars indicate strata that were significantly different in post hoc pairwise comparisons.

 Figure 4.
 Left: Annual substitution rate (substitutions/site/year) estimated with varying upper read depth cutoff for genotyping variants along the genome.
+Top plot shows maximum read depth up to 500, and bottom plot zooms in on maximum read depths between 20 and 200.
 Right top: Annual substitution rate (substitutions/site/year) estimated using divergence times from Lloyd and Slater 2021, McGowen et al. 2020, and Timetree.org.
 Right bottom: Annual substitution rate (substitutions/site/year) estimated using five approaches to accounting for ancestral heterozygosity: 1) no \(\pi_{anc}\), 2) \(\pi_{anc}\) equal to contemporary heterozygosity, 3) \(\pi_{anc}\) equal to maximum cetacean heterozygosity, 4) \(\pi_{anc}\) equal to mean cetacean heterozygosity, and 5) \(\pi_{anc}\) equal to minimum cetacean heterozygosity.
-Red stars indicate chromosomes that were significantly different in > 5 post hoc pairwise comparisons.
+Red stars indicate strata that were significantly different in post hoc pairwise comparisons.

 Comparison among all pipeline effects

-We compared effect sizes (\(\eta^2\)) among strata for all pipeline tests (Table 3) to determine which parameters have the greatest effect on substitution rate estimates.
+We compared effect sizes (\(\eta^2\)) among strata for all pipeline tests (Table 3) to determine relative effect of all parameters in this study on substitution rate estimates.
 Variability in reference species had the greatest effect on substitution rate estimates, and variability in phylogenetic distance to reference made up the majority of that effect.
-This was followed by variability among genomic locations (chromosomes) and coding vs. non-coding regions.
-Varying divergence time, maximum read depth, and the method for handling ancestral heterozygosity each had a comparatively modest effect on substitution rates, except when using the maximum value for heterozygosity reported by Morin et al. (2025).
+This was followed by variability driven by maximum read depth.
+Compared with these three effects, all others were comparatively small, with the choice of coding vs. non-coding regions having the least effect on estimated mutation rate.

 Table 3.
 Species abbreviation codes, genome source database, and accession number for each species used as a reference genome for alignment in this study.